 The Student Success Center (SSC) is located in room 653 at the Main Campus and is designed to support currently enrolled students.
-Student Success Coordinators' offices are located in room 654 and they support students in many ways by offering referrals and wraparound resources navigation, mentoring, classroom visits and supports, health and wellness awareness campaigns, community calendars, educational coaching and quiet and group study space.
+Student Success Coordinators support students in many ways by offering referrals and wraparound resources navigation, mentoring, classroom visits and supports, health and wellness awareness campaigns, community calendars, educational coaching and quiet and group study space.
 A confidential phone is also available for student use.
-The Back To Work and Finish What You Started Grants also operate out of the SSC.
-The SSC provides feminine hygiene products, a diaper bank (when available), and emergency food items for students while students are in school.
+The SSC provides feminine hygiene products, a diaper bank (when available), and emergency food items for students while they are in school.
 A privacy use room is located in room 658 and is available for administering personal medications, prayer, brain breaks, nursing mothers, and private phone calls.
 The privacy use room is available on a first-come, first-served basis.
 A single-use restroom with a chair is also located on the 6th floor.